 with Cat Woodward

-I write collaborative poems with Cat Woodward and others.
-Cat and I recently published wetware, commissioned by Sidekick Books for their No, Robot, No! anthology in 2018. wetware took place as an epistolary exchange over email, developing a dialogue into a single, cyborg voice.
+Our collaborative poem “Dear Other, with pink dish” is forthcoming in The White Review.
+We were commissioned by Sidekick Books to write a poem, “wetware”, for their No, Robot, No! anthology in 2018. “wetware” took place as an epistolary exchange over email, developing a dialogue into a single, cyborg voice.
 This is a real-world bond played out in two places and no place, a quantum micro-politics, oozing & feminist.
-We ask, “what would lyric look like if Sappho’d been playing a theremin?”
+We ask, ‘what would lyric look like if Sappho’d been playing a theremin?’
 The joins, breaks, glitches are left for the reader to hear if she wants to.